chrisvrose/jack/README.md

 Creates a `screen` session that can be detached by CTL+A+D and reattached by `screen -r jack`

-#### res.sh
+#### res.sh, res.bat
 **syntax:** `./res.sh`
+**syntax:** `./res.bat`

 Sets up an infinite loop that exits only if the bot exits with a status code '0'.
-Useful to battle network issues.
+Useful to battle random timeouts that occur during the way.

-#### res.bat

-Refer above.

-#### et.py and cbot.py
+#### l33tx.py, leetx.py and cbot.py

-They are used internally by `messages.py` to provide functionality.
-I used different files so as to be able to differentiate between code.
+Used internally by `messages.py` to provide functionality. leetx.py is a generalized search function modified from the pyleetx module from the pypi repo (now broken), which has been patched up to work properly. l33tx.py provides for the specifiv search functions and is used by messages.py cbot.py is specifically for usage with the bot's awake state, where it will attempt to (and sometimes fail) make conversation.

 ###Other kinda important files###